 - PC with Windows 10

 - Latest version of Chrome, Firefox or Explorer; (A complete list of supported browsers and operating systems can be found on the My Institution tab of the Blackboard website.)

 - Sufficient RAM, CPU, GPU, and storage to properly run all required software

 - High speed internet connection

 - Printer

 - Word processing software (Microsoft Word, Pages, etc.)

 - Headphones

 - Microphone

 - Webcam

 - Ability to download and install software applications and plug-ins (note: you must have administrator access to install applications and plug-ins).

-- National Instruments Labview

-- Arduino IDE

 - Microsoft Office

+- Video recording and editing hardware and software

+- Animation software

+- Autodesk Fusion360

+- Cura